Saeedam02/Zucker-Bucks-BEP20/README.md

 # Zucker-Bucks-BEP20
-In this Repository, I'll put all stuff (codes, requirements, documents and ... ) related to my Token named Zucker Bucks  in BEP20 network.
+In this Repository, I'll put all stuff (codes, requirements, documents and ... ) related to sample Token named Zucker Bucks  in BEP20 network.